bytex-solutions/snamp/docs/configuration.md

 notice | Events that are unusual but not error conditions - might be summarized in an email to developers or admins to spot potential problems - no immediate action required. informational | Normal operational messages - may be harvested for reporting, measuring throughput, etc. - no action required. debug | Info useful to developers for debugging the application, not useful during operations.

+### Thread pool configuration parameters
+Some Resource Connectors and Adapters supports explicit configuration of its internal thread pool.
+All related configuration parameters are optional therefore you may specify some of them.
+But you should take into account the following restrictions:
+* `minPoolSize` must be less than `maxPoolSize`
+* If `queueSize` is not specified explicitly then SNAMP component uses unlimited capacity of the queue
+* It is not recommended to set `keepAliveTime` to zero due to performance penalties
+* If `priority` is not specified then SNAMP uses default OS priority for threads in pool
+* `priority` must be is in range _1..10_.
+Note that _1_ is the lowest priority.

 ## Examples
 * [Monitoring JMX resources over SNMP](jmx-over-snmp.md)